The 18 Best Places to See Fall Foliage in the USA

 When to see fall foliage: Late August to early September

-Early fall is a quieter, brilliant time to check out this laid-back mountain town, which has a colorful history as an outpost beloved by gold-miners, trappers, and homesteaders.
+Early fall is a quieter, brilliant time to check out this laid-back mountain town, which has a colorful history as an outpost beloved by gold miners, trappers, and homesteaders.
 (The Talkeetna Historical Society Museum is a good place to start.)
-For a closer look at a rambling old homestead, sign up for an ATV tour with Alaska Wilderness Adventurer.
-Guide Dennis DeVore leads you five miles up the road to a homestead his family built in 1959.

-The family-owned Denali Fireside Cabins & Suites is a quiet resort with log cabins among the trees yet is within walking distance to town.
+The family-owned Denali Fireside Cabins & Suites is a quiet resort with log cabins and suites within walking distance to town.
+It also offers complimentary pickup from the train station, should you journey on the Alaska Railroad.

 Sunrise over colored trees at Shenandoah National Park